The first step in rethinking speech is to recognise what you currently think about speech. But what does it even mean to ‘think about’ speech?

 Interesting – but what does it mean?

-The first point is that there is a difference between a stretch of speech, and a way of thinking about a stretch of speech.
+There is a difference between a stretch of speech, and a way of thinking about a stretch of speech.

-Usually we assume that the speech simply is the particular sequence of words we think it is, but there is an important distinction between speech, on the one hand, and our way of thinking about speech, on the other.
+Usually we assume that the speech simply is the particular sequence of words we think it is, but there is an important distinction between speech, on the one hand, and a way of thinking about speech, on the other.

 Recognising that distinction is one of the biggest bits of ‘rethinking’ we want you to do at Rethink Speech